UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 All the configuration should be provided with following environment variables:

-- `OG_ADDRESS` is the address of the deployed Optimistic Governor that this bot will monitor.
 - `OG_MASTER_COPY_ADDRESSES` is an array of addresses of the deployed Optimistic Governor master copies used to discover new deployments of Optimistic Governor proxies (defaults to protocol deployments)
 - `MODULE_PROXY_FACTORY_ADDRESSES` is an array of addresses of the deployed Module Proxy Factory used to discover new deployments of Optimistic Governor proxies (defaults to the latest Zodiac deployments).
+- Following mutually exclusive variables are used to determine which Optimistic Governor contract to monitor.
+If none of them is provided then the bot will monitor all the Optimistic Governor contracts deployed through any of factory contracts provided in `MODULE_PROXY_FACTORY_ADDRESSES` and using any of master copies provided in `OG_MASTER_COPY_ADDRESSES`.
+  - `OG_ADDRESS` is the address of the deployed Optimistic Governor that this bot will monitor.
+  - `OG_WHITELIST` is an array of addresses of the deployed Optimistic Governor that this bot will monitor.
+All of them must be deployed through any of factory contracts provided in `MODULE_PROXY_FACTORY_ADDRESSES` and using any of master copies provided in `OG_MASTER_COPY_ADDRESSES`.
+  - `OG_BLACKLIST` is an array of addresses of the deployed Optimistic Governor that this bot will not monitor.
+All of them must be deployed through any of factory contracts provided in `MODULE_PROXY_FACTORY_ADDRESSES` and using any of master copies provided in `OG_MASTER_COPY_ADDRESSES`.
 - `CHAIN_ID` is network number.
 - `NODE_URLS_X` is an array of RPC node URLs replacing `X` in variable name with network number from `CHAIN_ID`.
 - `NODE_URL_X` is a single RPC node URL replacing `X` in variable name with network number from `CHAIN_ID`.
 This is